ttJohnnyartec/GridAdapter/README.md

 1. Implement some basic functions with each component library
 2. Abstract their common functions and define the interface.
 3. Make a component adapter for each component library.

+## Install

+1. Please Use npm install to install packages.
+2. Please get component library from the corresponding official website and put into public folder.